 How about trust?
 How many times have you said to yourself, “I don’t trust easily” or “People can’t be trusted”?
 Trust is another word we like to tip-toe around.

 Courage is a biggie and I know each and every one of us is extremely courageous.
 But, we’re always denying ourselves this one trait that would get us stepping out of our comfort zone and stepping into our TRUE selves.

 Think of all the times you feel vulnerable.
-The day you have to give a presentation to a live audience or starting a conversation with a bunch of people you’ve never met before.
-How about the time you wanted to go to your 20-year high school gathering but felt too vulnerable to meet up with old school mates you haven't seen in ages?
+The day you have to give a presentation to a live audience or start a conversation with a bunch of people you’ve never met before.
+How about the time you wanted to go to your 20-year high school gathering but felt too vulnerable to meet up with old schoolmates you haven't seen in ages?

 Well, think of a rescue dog who’s been placed in an animal shelter.
 His surroundings are completely foreign to what he’s used to and his owners are no longer there for him to protect him against all the big dogs.
 He’s all on his own and has to learn to defend for himself very quickly.

 I remember seeing Wilson for the first time at the animal shelter.
 He had just been in a fight with a bull terrier and was feeling vulnerable.
 In fact, as we approached him he crept off behind the bushes.
 All I could see was a little vulnerable soul trying to cope with circumstances that were frightening and unfamiliar.

 My response to such a show of vulnerability was to love him, hold him, and keep him safe.
 I also had huge admiration for his determination to survive whatever life was throwing at him.
 I never saw weakness – instead, I saw incredible courage and strength.